 What makes a customer want to come back for more?

-It’s a topic that seems to have filled my week for several reasons.
+Personalised marketing is a topic that seems to have filled my week for several reasons.

 Reason 1: Having attended the recent TFM&A show (boo to bad link building and yessss to high quality content), I felt I should squeeze in some time to pimp up my Google+ account.
 But I got a bit distracted and was spirited away to Friends+Me which I seem to have signed up to without so much as sneezing.